Lifting low-dimensional local systems

-\begin{rem} Theorem \ref{t1} applies, in particular, to profinite groups of the types a), b) and c) given in the Introduction, in particular, it applies to Galois representations.
+\begin{rem} Theorem \ref{t1} applies, in particular, to profinite groups of the types a), b), c) and d) given in the Introduction.
+In particular, it applies to Galois representations.
 To conclude, we offer another application below. \end{rem}

-\begin{coro} (Zariski-local lifting of local systems of low dimension).\\ Let $k$ be a field of characteristic $p$ and let $S$ be a scheme, defined either over $\F_p$ or $\Z[\frac 1 p]$.
-Let $\mathcal L$ be a local system over $S$ with coefficients in $k$, of dimension $2$. \\ (Equivalently, $\mathcal L$ is given by a representation $\pi_1(S) \lra \GL_2(k)$.)\\ Then, Zariski-locally on $S$, $\mathcal L$ lifts to a local system with coefficients in $\W_2(k)$.\\ Furthermore, Zariski-locally on $S$, $\mathcal L$ stably lifts to a local system with coefficients in $\W(k)$.
+\begin{coro}[Zariski-local lifting of local systems of low dimension]. \\ Let $k$ be a field of characteristic $p$ and let $S$ be a scheme, defined either over $\F_p$ or $\Z[\frac 1 p]$.
+Let $\mathcal L$ be a local system over $S$ with coefficients in $k$, of dimension $2$. \\ (Equivalently, $\mathcal L$ is given by a representation $\pi_1(S) \lra \GL_2(k)$)\\ Then, Zariski-locally on $S$, $\mathcal L$ lifts to a local system with coefficients in $\W_2(k)$.\\ Furthermore, Zariski-locally on $S$, $\mathcal L$ stably lifts to a local system with coefficients in $\W(k)$.

 If $k=\mathbb{F}_2$, the same result holds, for local systems of dimension up to $4$. \end{coro}